electrickite/luks-tpm2/README.md

   5. User enters the temporary passphrase to unlock the disk
   6. `luks-tpm2 reset` is called, generating a new keyfile sealed by the TPM and removing the temporary passphrase

+Alternately, the PCR values of the new kernel can be computed in advance using and external command.
+The example below uses [tpm_futurepcr](https://github.com/grawity/tpm_futurepcr):

+  1. Kernel is updated
+  2. `luks-tpm2 -c "tpm_futurepcr -L '::pcr::' -o '::output::'" compute` is called, either manually or via an update hook, which pre-computes the new kernel PCR values and replaces the existing TPM key with a new, random value
+  3. The system is rebooted into the new kernel
+  4. Because the pre-computed PCR values match the new kernel, unsealing the key succeeds
+  5. The unsealed key is used to unlock the disk normally

 ### LUKS Key Slots